 Future cash flows include allowance for expected levels of maintenance and claim expenses.
 The levels of expenses are based on the year prior to the valuation date.
 Adjustments are applied for any business plans where the impacts are starting to materialise.

-Non-recurring expenses, such as project related costs, are excluded from the expenses allocated to the per policy assumptions.
+Non-recurring expenses, such as project related costs, are excluded from the expenses allocated to the "per policy" assumptions.

-Renewal expenses are assumed to increase in line with price inflation.
-The expense inflation assumption is derived as a weighted average of UK and Euro inflation.
+Renewal expenses are assumed to increase in line with the relevant price inflation.
+SWE incurs the majority of its expenses in Euro, but some GBP expenses are incurred via functions provided by the wider group.
+Separate reference indices are used for the GBP and Euro expenses.
 The UK component contains an additional allowance for salary growth in excess of the reference index.